Saggie213/Tic-Tac-Toe/README.md

-This is a Simple Tic-Tac-Toe game using Javascrpit functionalities.
+This is a Simple Tic-Tac-Toe game made using Javascript functionalities.